 - For Proposal 1, the election of directors, the five nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal 2 ratifying the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2020 must receive "For" votes from the holders of a majority of shares present and entitled to vote either in person or represented by proxy.
-If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote. - To be approved, Proposal 3 approving the amendments to the 2015 Equity Incentive Plan to increase the number of shares authorized for issuance under the plan by an aggregate of 2,500,000 must receive "For" votes from the holders of a majority of shares present and entitled to vote either in person or represented by proxy.
-If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote.
+Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal 2 ratifying the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021 must receive "For" votes from the holders of a majority of shares present and entitled to vote either in person or represented by proxy.
+If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote. - To be approved, Proposal 3, the advisory approval of the Company's executive compensation must receive "For" votes from the holders of a majority of shares present and entitled to vote either in person or represented by proxy.
+If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote. - For Proposal 4, the advisory vote on the frequency of the executive compensation vote, the option receiving the greatest number of votes (every one, two or three years) will be considered the frequency recommended by shareholders.
+Abstentions will have no effect on the outcome.